Martchus/syncthingtray/README.md

     * Pause/resume a specific device or all devices at once
     * Pause/resume a specific directory
     * View recent history of changes (done locally and remotely)
-* Shows notifications
+* Shows "desktop" notifications
-    * The notification to show is configurable
+    * The events to show notifications for can be configured
     * Uses Qt's notification support or a D-Bus notification daemon directly
-* Reads connection parameters from Syncthing config file for quick setup (when just connecting to local instance)
+* Provides a wizard for a quick setup
 * Allows monitoring the status of the Syncthing systemd unit and to start and stop it (see section *Configuring systemd integration*)
 * Provides an option to conveniently add the tray to the applications launched when the desktop environment starts
 * Can launch Syncthing automatically when started and display stdout/stderr (useful under Windows)
-* Provides quick access to the official web UI
+* Provides quick access to the official web-based UI
-    * Utilizes either Qt WebEngine or Qt WebKit
+    * Can be opened as regular browser tab
-    * Can be built without web view support as well (then the web UI is opened in the regular browser)
+    * Can be opened in a dedicated window utilizing either
+        * Qt WebEngine/WebKit
+        * the "app mode" of a Chromium-based browser (e.g. Chrome and Edge)
 * Allows switching quickly between multiple Syncthing instances
 * Also features a simple command line utility `syncthingctl`
     * Check status